abhisheksgumadi/deep-q-learning/README.md

 ## Results

-The average reward collection over 100 episodes plotted in a graph
+The average reward collection over 100 episodes plotted in a graph below.
+It shows the average reward on the Y axis for every point on the X axis representing any 100 consecutive episodes.

 ![](images/dqn_banana_trained_agent.png)